 Starting a website now is much easier than before be thanks to the introduction and development of numerous user-friendly, innovative and effective website builders.
 Lately, many website builders have been integrating eCommerce features so as to help its users turn their websites into online stores.
 When it comes to choosing a solution to build a online store , the best option would be the one which perfectly compromises various factors such as your business type, your budget and your technical knowledge.

 Currently, Wix vs Squarespace vs Shopify are among the most brilliant nominees for the best eCommerce website builders.
 This article is an intensive analysis on the key features of these three platforms.
-Keep reading this till the end and you would definitely find the best solution for building websites or launching online stores.
+Keep reading this till the end to get:

 Wix is a cloud-based platform founded in 2006, claiming itself as the leader in website creation with professional teams in various countries in the world.
 To website owners, Wix is a simple website builder with a drag-and-drop interface and a development wonderland for complete beginners.
 It has been empowering 3,800,881 websites all over the globe in diverse aspects such as online store, photography, music, designer, food, fitness, event, blog, etc.